Bill of Rights for Individuals with Primary Immunodeficiency Diseases*

 - You have the right to participate in or investigate clinical trials for your illness.

 Fair Treatment and Non-discrimination

-- You have the right to be respectfully treated and cared for from your healthcare provider, health plan and any other healthcare providers regardless of race, gender, nationality, religion, or sexual preference.
+- You have the right to be respectfully treated and cared for from your healthcare provider, health plan and any other healthcare providers regardless of age, race, gender, nationality, religion, or sexual preference.

 - You have the right to be given the option of the Family and Medical Leave Act, based on the size of your employer, to address chronic absence from work due to a clinical condition.

 - You have the right to request to have an insurance case manager assigned to your medical case.

 Privacy and Protection

 - You have specific legal privacy rights under HIPAA that may be found at U.S. Department of Health and Human Services: www.hhs.gov/hipaa.

 - You have the right to petition and request review of any complaint you have against your health plan, healthcare provider, hospital or other healthcare personnel.